 All of South Florida in Tropical Storm Elsa's cone of uncertainty

-All of South Florida and the Treasure Coast are in Tropical Storm Elsa's cone of uncertainty on Thursday, and we're expecting to feel effects from the system early next week.
+All of South Florida and the Treasure Coast remain in Tropical Storm Elsa's cone of uncertainty on Thursday evening, and we could feel effects from the system early next week.

-According to the 2 p.m. advisory from the National Hurricane Center, Elsa has maximum sustained winds of 45 mph as it moves rapidly toward the Windward Islands.
+According to the 8 p.m. advisory from the National Hurricane Center, Elsa has maximum sustained winds of 45 mph with higher gusts.
+Some strengthening is forecast during the next 48 hours.

 TRACKING THE TROPICS: Hurricane Center | Hurricane Guide

-WPTV First Alert Meteorologist Kahtia Hall said most computer models take the system over the Lesser Antilles by Friday morning, passing south of Hispanola by Saturday night, moving over Cuba on Sunday, and then approaching the Florida Peninsula late Monday and early Tuesday.
+Weagle said most computer models take the system over the Lesser Antilles by Friday morning, passing south of Hispanola by Saturday afternoon, moving over Cuba on Sunday, and then approaching the Florida Peninsula late Monday and early Tuesday.

 If the same track continues, Elsa would arrive near South Florida as tropical storm with maximum sustained winds of 60 mph.

-Hall said the computer models are split once Elsa begins to approach the Florida Peninsula.
-Some tracks, including the European Model, take the system on an eastward path toward the Bahamas.
-Other models take Elsa into the Gulf of Mexico.
+Weagle said the computer models are in very good agreement as the system approaches the Florida Peninsula.
+However, the European Model fizzles the storm out over the Dominican Republic, while most other tracks bring Elsa into the eastern Gulf of Mexico.

-"There's still uncertainty in the track, timing, and also intensity of Elsa as it approaches Florida next week," Hall said.
-"Could see tropical storm conditions possibly by next Tuesday and Wednesday."
+"It's one to watch the next few days," Weagle said.
+"If it does have an impact [on South Florida], winds would pick up Monday night.
+They would peak on Tuesday.
+And I would expect tropical storm conditions on the current track."

+The storm is moving very quickly, west-northwest at 29 mph.
+Weagle said that fast forward speed may actually lessen the impacts of Elsa on the islands and, potentially, South Florida.

+"That's really the only thing that's hindering it at this point," Weagle said.

 A Tropical Storm Warning is now in effect for Barbados, Martinique, St. Lucia, and St. Vincent and the Grenadines.
-A Tropical Storm Watch is in effect for Grenada and its dependencies.
+A Tropical Storm Watch is in effect for Grenada and its dependencies, as well as the southern and western coasts of Haiti from the southern border of the Dominican Republic to Le Mole le St. Nicholas.

 State and county emergency officials said they're monitoring Tropical Storm Elsa and how it may impact the painstaking search-and-rescue mission at a collapsed condominium building in Surfside.